SC-SGS/PLSSVM/README.md

 export PYTHONPATH=${CMAKE_INSTALL_PREFIX}/lib:${CMAKE_INSTALL_PREFIX}/lib64:${PYTHONPATH}
 ```

-We also provide Python bindings for a `plssvm.SVC` class that offers the same interface as the [`sklearn.svm.SVC`](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) class.
-Note that currently not all functionality has been implemented in PLSSVM.
+Note that currently not all sklearn `SVC` and `SVR` functionality has been implemented in PLSSVM.
 The respective functions will throw a Python `AttributeError` if called.
 For a detailed overview of the functions that are currently implemented, see [our API documentation](bindings/Python/README.md).